 Running along Shoal Creek, just west of Downtown Austin, Pease District Park offers miles of trails for walking and biking.
 Along the trail, you’ll find multiple shady spots with table and grills, perfect for a picnic.

-Additionally, there is an off-leash section for dogs and their owners, playgrounds, basketball and volleyball courts as well as restrooms.
+Additionally, there is an off-leash section for dogs and their owners, playgrounds for kids, basketball and volleyball courts as well as restrooms.
 Pease District Park is rarely visited by tourists (one of the reasons I love picnicking here so much!)

 Website | 1100 Kingsbury St, Austin, TX 78703